gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 by drawing the knife sharply across her forearm.
 She gasped as dark blood welled up, even though she barely felt the cut.

-"What should I do with the knife?" she asked, staring a little lightheadedly at the lengthening red streak on her arm.
+"What should I do with the knife?" she asked, staring lightheadedly at the lengthening red streak on her arm.

 "Dip the tip in the blood," Razi commanded.
 "Now touch it to the wick.
 Good.
 Again.
 No, dip it, then touch the wick again---it has